Frequently Asked Questions

-Compartments range from the basic 2 to Lower Compartments to Additional High Side Compartments.
+Compartments rang from the Basic 2 Lower Compartments to Additional High Side Compartments.

-Units are custom built to meet your Department's Needs!
+All Firovac Units are Custom Built to meet your Department's Needs!

-Some Other Features are Foam Systems, Bumper Turrets along with many other options.
+Some Other Features are Foam Systems and Bumper Turrets, along with many other options.

 We have built Class A Conventional Pumpers and Vacuum Pumpers as well as Grass and Brush Fire Units.